B-fields And dust in interstelLar fiLAments using Dust POLarization (BALLAD-POL): I. The massive filament G11.11-0.12

 \section{Abstract}

-We report the first measurement of polarized thermal dust emission toward the entire early and massive Infrared Dark Cloud G11.11$-$0.12 taken by the polarimeter SOFIA/HAWC+ at 214 $\mum$ wavelength.
-Magnetic fields (B-fields) obtained from the polarized emission tend to be perpendicular to the filament's spine.
+We report the first measurement of polarized thermal dust emission toward the entire Infrared Dark Cloud G11.11$-$0.12 taken by the polarimeter SOFIA/HAWC+ at 214 $\mum$.
+The obtained magnetic fields (B-fields) from the polarized emission of the early-stage and massive filament tend to be perpendicular to its spine.
 We produce a map of B-field strengths for the center region of the filament.
 The strengths vary in the range of 100-600 $\mu\rm{G}$ and are strongest along the filament's spine.
-The central region is sub-Alfv\'enic and mostly sub-critical meaning that B-fields dominate over turbulence and are strong enough to resist gravitational collapse.
-The alignment and properties of dust grains are studied in the filament using the RAdiative Torque (RAT) theory.
+The central region is sub-Alfv\'enic and mostly sub-critical, meaning that B-fields dominate over turbulence and are strong enough to resist gravitational collapse.
+The alignment and properties of dust grains in the filament are studied using RAdiative Torque (RAT) theory.
 We find the decrease of polarization degree $P$ with emission intensity $I$, i.e., depolarization effect, of the form $P\propto I^{-\alpha}$ with $\alpha\sim$0.8-0.9, implying a significant loss of grain alignment in the filament's spine.
-The depolarization can be explained by the decrease in RAT alignment efficiency toward the denser regions with lower dust temperature, and cannot be explained by the B-field tangling.
-We study the effect of the enhanced magnetic relaxation by embedded iron inclusions on RAT alignment and find that the high polarization fraction $P\sim$20-30\% in the outer layer of the filament is potential evidence for the enhanced RAT alignment by magnetic relaxation.
+The depolarization can be explained by the decrease in RAT alignment efficiency toward the denser regions with weaker radiation field, which cannot be explained by B-field tangling.
+We study the effect of the enhanced magnetic relaxation by embedded iron inclusions on RAT alignment and find that the high polarization fraction $P\sim$20-30\% in the outer layer of the filament is potential evidence for the magnetically enhanced RAT alignment mechanism.
 This is the first time this effect is evaluated in a filament.
-Based on the polarization fraction and RAT alignment theory, we find evidence for grain growth in the filament.
+Based on the polarization fraction and RAT alignment theory, we also find evidence for grain growth in the filament.

 \keywords{stars formation – magnetic fields – dust – ISM: individual objects (G11.11-0.12)}